zogzog/cubicweb/doc/book/en/devweb/views/basetemplates.rst

-You can also modify certain aspects of the main template of a page when building an url or setting these parameters in the req.form:
+You can also modify certain aspects of the main template of a page when building a url or setting these parameters in the req.form:

 * `__notemplate`, if present (whatever the value assigned), only the content view is returned